mongodb/mongo/src/mongo/db/s/README_ddl_operations.md

 end
 ```

-The outer loop is common to all standard DDL operations and ensures that different DDLs within the same database serialize properly by acquiring [DDL locks](#synchronization).
+The outer loop is common to all standard DDL operations and ensures that different DDLs within the same database/namespace serialize properly by acquiring [DDL locks](#synchronization).
 The inner loop is specific to each operation, and will perform some set of updates to the sharding metadata while under the critical section.
 Some operations may not involve all shards or may have more complex phases on the participant shards, but all follow the same general pattern of acquiring the critical section, updating some metadata, and releasing the critical section, checkpointing their progress along the way.

 The checkpoints are majority write concern updates to a persisted document on the coordinator.
 This document - called a state document - contains all the information about the running operation including the operation type, namespaces involved, and which checkpoint the operation has reached.
 An initial checkpoint must be the first thing any coordinator does in order to ensure that the operation will continue to run even [in the presence of failovers](#recovery).
 Subsequent checkpoints allow retries to skip phases that have already been completed.